Related Topics

-Doctors strongly recommend that adults 50 and older get the shingles vaccine to help prevent the painful and sometimes debilitating condition.
-And after getting shingles in 2023, 88-year-old Jim H., of Bucks County, Pennsylvania, strongly agrees.
+Doctors recommend adults age 50 and older get the shingles vaccine to help prevent this painful and sometimes debilitating condition.
+And after getting shingles, 88-year-old Jim H., of Bucks County, Pennsylvania, strongly agrees.

 His case of shingles began on his chest—as “red blotches that started to have some small bubbles”—and lasted between four to five weeks.
-Still, he considers himself lucky: “I had a pretty mild case of it as far as the pain that other people have experienced.”
+Jim considers himself lucky: “I had a pretty mild case of it as far as the pain that other people have experienced.”

-But he knows the effects of shingles can be serious.
-And although it is rare to get shingles twice, it is possible to get it again.1 “Get your shingles vaccination,” Jim said.
+Still, he knows the effects of shingles can be serious.
+And although it is rare to get shingles twice, it is possible to get it again.1 “Get your shingles vaccination,” Jim advises older adults.
 He has since gotten his.

-So, what is shingles, and what should you do if you are among the approximately 1 million people in the U.S. who get the virus each year?2 Let’s explore the answers to these and other questions you may have about shingles.
+So, what is shingles, and what should you do if you are among the roughly 1 million Americans who have a shingles outbreak each year?2 Let’s explore the answers to these and other questions you may have about shingles.

 What is shingles?